BioSystemsUM/DeepMol/README.md

 ### Build, train and evaluate a model

-It is possible use pre-built models from Scikit-Learn and DeepChem or build new ones using keras layers.
+It is possible to use pre-built models from Scikit-Learn and DeepChem or build new ones using keras layers.
 Wrappers for Scikit-Learn, Keras and DeepChem were implemented allowing evaluation of the models under a common workspace.